Close Button

 This accessibility statement applies to Thames Valley Local Resilience Forum website – https://www.thamesvalleylrf.org.uk/

 This website is run by Thames Valley Local Resilience Forum.
-We’re committed to ensuring all visitors can access our web services and we want as many people as possible to be able to use this website.
+We want as many people as possible to be able to use this website.
+For example, that means you should be able to:

-Our site has been tried and tested using https://accessibe.com/ to ensure we hit 2.1 AA requirements within the public sector.
+Our site has been tried and tested using SortSite to hit 2.2 AA requirements within the public sector alongside a full report from accessibe.com.
 We are continuously testing and updating the site to ensure the site is accessable to all.

 How accessible is the site?